-- 1. Examinees must register for a programme module and to take an examination. - a.
-Examinees who have registered for the first examination are automatically also registered for the related resit if they do attend the first examination but do not pass it. - b.
+- 1. Examinees must register for a programme module and to take an examination. - 2. a.
+Examinees who have registered for the first examination are automatically also registered for the related resit if they do attend the first examination but do not pass it - b.
 Examinees who have registered for the first examination but do not actually attend it, have to register again for the related resit. - c.
 This regulation does not affect the fact that examinees can register for a resit even if they have not registered for the first examination. - 3.
 Examinees who have not registered for a module or for an examination may not take that module or examination.
 No mark will be awarded for such an examination. - 4. a.
-Registration occurs by means of the ProgressWWW system at the latest on the fourth working day before the day when the particular course begins or the particular examination will be held. - b.
-Registration for practicals occurs at the latest on the 11th working day before day that the practical begins.
+Registration occurs by means of the ProgressWWW system at least three working days before the time when the relevant course begins or the relevant examination will be held. - b.
+Registration for practicals occurs at least ten working days before the start of the block in which the practical will be given.
 In individual cases the registration for a practical may be done later if necessitated by the temporal order of the admission procedure. - 5.
 Due to the production of exams with seat allocation no registration can be done after the closure of the period for registration by means of ProgressWWW. - 6.
 Registration for an oral examination is not done via the ProgressWWW system but by means of a personal appointment with the examiner. - 7.
-For modules that have a practical according to applicable articles of the Examination Regulations, where the practical is a condition for, or a part of, the examination, or is the examination, examinees have the obligation to end the registration in the case of non-attendance, not later than at the moment the possibility of registration closes.
+For modules that have a practical according to applicable articles of the Programme examination regulations, where the practical is a condition for, or a part of, the examination, or is the examination, examinees have the obligation to end the registration in the case of non-attendance, not later than at the moment the

+- possibility of registration closes.
 Students who do not comply will only be admitted at the following occasion of the module if there is sufficient capacity. - 8.
-In exceptional circumstances, the Examinations Committee may depart from the provisions of the previous subsections with regard to the place and time of registration.

-- 9. Registration for the propaedeutic examination will proceed automatically, as soon as all modules of the programme are finished successfully.
+In exceptional circumstances, the Examinations Committee may depart from the provisions of the previous subsections with regard to the place and time of registration. - 9.
+Registration for the propaedeutic examination will proceed automatically, as soon as all modules of the programme are finished successfully.
 The examinee will receive an invitation for the next possibility to receive the degree certificate. - 10.
 Examinees are invited to register for the final examination when handing in the thesis.
 If or as soon as it is clear that the prerequisites of the final exam are fulfilled the examinations committee will notify in writing the examinee within 20 working days, mentioning the examination date and the date of the diploma presentation.
 The examinee will receive an invitation to attend at least five working days before the date of the diploma presentation. - 11.
-An examinee who wants to complete additional modules before registering for the final exam, or to resit a passed module, has to notify the examination committee of this plan when registering for the final examination.
+An examinee who wants to complete additional modules before registering for the final exam has to notify the examination committee of this plan within a term of 10 working days after finishing the last module for the final exam, with a specific form.
 Note: ad 2) the first exam is the first exam for a course given in an academic year.
 If this is a third time the exam will be taken, the examinee is not automatically registered.